5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/displays.rst

 The different pages of this MFD are the ``EADI`` (electronic attitude direction indicator), the ``EHSI`` (electronic horizontal situation indicator), the ``EICAS`` (engine indicating and crew alerting system) and the ``RMU`` (radio management unit).

-Electronic attitude direction indicator (EADI)
+Electronic Attitude Direction Indicator (EADI)
 ----------------------------------------------

 .. image:: images/eadi.png